About Our Chapter

 - Visual arts

-Each class also organizes a Father-Daughter Day, and as a chapter we host an annual Tea, Senior Recognition Event .
+Each class also organizes a Father-Daughter Day, and as a chapter we host an annual Tea, and Senior Recognition Event .
 Mother’s and daughters coordinate and host service events such as a Thanksgiving Meal for a community Philanthropy.

 Throughout the NCL experience, members learn about rules of etiquette, self care, proper dress for different occasions, and social graciousness.